rbw/pysnow/README.rst

 Author
 ^^^^^^
-pysnow was created by Robert Wikman <rbw@vault13.org> in 2016
+Created by Robert Wikman <rbw@vault13.org> in 2016